Chicago Fire vs St Louis City: Where to watch the match online, live stream, TV channels & kick-off time | Goal.com US

 Chicago team news

 Jairo Torres, Victor Bezerra and Federico Navarro will once again be unavailable for selection this weekend due to injuries.
-Kei Kamara is expected to start up front having claimed the number nine spot for himself.
+Kei Kamara is expected to start up front with Brian Gutierrez on the left wing in place of Chris Mueller.

 Chicago Fire possible XI: Brady; Souquet, Burks, Czichos, M. Navarro; Pineda, Gimenez; Haile-Selassie, Shaqiri, Mueller; Kamara